OpenFreeEnergy/cinnabar/docs/concepts/estimators.rst

 ===============================

 Relative free energy calculations produce :math:`\Delta\Delta G` (differences between two ligands).
-To compare these with experiment, or to rank ligands by affinity, we need absolute :math:`\Delta G` for each ligand.
+To compare these with experiment, or to rank ligands by affinity, we need absolute free energies (:math:`\Delta G`) for each ligand.

 This requires an **estimator**: a method that takes the network of relative free energies and produces absolute values.